NUS-MTech-SE-33-PT-ArchSS-G3/bidding-service/generated-client/bid-command/axios/docs/DefaultApi.md

     DefaultApi,
     Configuration,
     PlaceBidRequest
-} from '@kei/bidding-api-client';
+} from '@kei/bidding-command-api-client';

 const configuration = new Configuration();
 const apiInstance = new DefaultApi(configuration);

-let auctionId: string; //ID of the auction to bid on. (default to undefined) let idempotencyKey: string; //Unique key to prevent duplicate bid submissions (default to undefined) let placeBidRequest: PlaceBidRequest; //
+let auctionId: string; //ID of the auction to bid on (default to undefined) let placeBidRequest: PlaceBidRequest; //

 const { status, data } = await apiInstance.auctionsAuctionIdBidsPost(
     auctionId,
-    idempotencyKey,
     placeBidRequest
 );
 ```